ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 small Content over an interface with lower latency.

 Specifying Application Intents is not mandatory.
 An application can specify any combination of Application Intents.
+If specified, Application Intents are defined as parameters passed to the Preconnection object, and may influence the Connection established from that Preconnection.
-All Application Intents can be specified for connections and cloning a Connection to form a Connection Group will clone the associated Intents along with the other transport parameters.
-Some Intents can also be specified for individual Content, similar to the properties in
+If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
+Some Intents can also be specified for individual Content, similar to the properties in {{send-params}}.
-{{send-params}}.

 #### Traffic Category